Want To Learn This Sandal Making Technique?

 Where to place all these straps, parts of your sandals on the last?
 This is a question that will come up in your mind during lasting of the sandals.

-Because it is not your closed flat ballet shoes, for example, where everything is clear and simple.
+Because it is not your closed pump shoes, for example, where everything is clear and simple.
 Just put it on the shoe last and last it.

 And here comes this sandal making approach:

 You should make a pattern that will contain marks that indicate the location of the straps, all parts of your opened shoes!

 You have to make the insole pattern that will have all these marks.